zyedidia/generic/rope/README.md

 func (n *Node[V]) Value() []V
 ```

-Value returns the elements of this node concatenated into a slice\.
-May return the underyling slice without copying\, so do not modify the returned slice\.
+Value returns the elements of this node concatenated into a slice.
+May return the underyling slice without copying, so do not modify the returned slice.